Pittsburgh Panthers women's volleyball: Alvear and Beerman years

-Cindy Alvear took over in 1993 leading Pitt to Big East regular season championships, Big East Tournament championships, and NCAA Tournament appearances in her first two seasons.
+Cindy Alvear took over in 1993, leading Pitt to Big East regular season championships, Big East Tournament championships, and NCAA Tournament appearances in her first two seasons.
 This was followed by second-place finishes in both the Big East regular season and tournaments in 1995 and 1996 with a National Invitational Volleyball tournament appearance in 1995.
 Pitt program slipped in the late 1990s, experiencing its first losing Big East record in 1999.
 Chris Beerman took over the program in 2000 and helped lead the team back to a winning conference record.
 A losing record in 2001, Pitt's first ever, snapped one of the longest NCAA records for consecutive winning seasons.
 However, the Panthers rebounded in a big way in 2003 by winning the Big East regular season and tournament championship and advancing into the second round of the NCAA tournament.
-A second-place finish Big East finish and at-large bid to the NCAA tournament followed in 2004, before the program experienced only its third losing season in 2007.
+A second-place Big East finish and an at-large bid to the NCAA tournament followed in 2004, before the program experienced only its third losing season in 2007.